Opposition presses Kishida on COVID-19 and economic policy in Diet questioning

 Edano also railed at previous administrations’ shortcomings in beefing up the nation’s medical resources, expanding PCR testing and facilitating a quick vaccine rollout.
 The opposition party leader criticized Kishida’s plan to strengthen the chain of command in the realm of crisis management as “devoid of specifics.”

-“Politics up until now have only stirred up competition and overemphasized self-responsibility,” Edano said in the Lower House.
+“Politics up until now has only stirred up competition and overemphasized self-responsibility,” Edano said in the Lower House.
 “Nothing will ever change if you only change the cover and don’t break away from the politics that led up to now and don’t reflect on it.”

-Kishida responded that he has instructed three ministers — those with the health, coronavirus response and vaccine rollout portfolios — to work on a blueprint for securing medical resources, assisting patients recovering at home and administering vaccines.
+Kishida responded that he has instructed three ministers — those with the health, coronavirus response and vaccine rollout portfolios— to work on a blueprint for securing medical resources, assisting patients recovering at home and administering vaccines.

 In preparation for another outbreak in the winter, Kishida called for the expansion of free PCR testing that does not require a reservation.
 However, the prime minister did not elaborate on the details.